AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## The "UNEXPECTED INCONSISTENCY; RUN fsck MANUALLY." error is reported when an ECS instance starts.
 What do I do?

 This indicates that a file system error occurs due to data loss in the memory of the ECS instance, which may be caused by conditions such as poweroff.
-For more information about the problem and the solution to it, see [How to solve the “UNEXPECTED INCONSISTENCY; RUN fsck MANUALLY.”error returned when the ECS instance operating system fails to start](https://www.alibabacloud.com/help/doc-detail/136317.html).
+For more information about the problem and the solution to it, see [How to solve the "UNEXPECTED INCONSISTENCY; RUN fsck MANUALLY" error returned when the ECS instance operating system fails to start](https://www.alibabacloud.com/help/doc-detail/136317.html).

 ## How do I upgrade RHEL 7 to RHEL 8?